-On June 15, 2020, we acquired an innovative cellular local immune protection technology from Converge Biotech, Inc. Pursuant to an asset purchase agreement, we acquired all intellectual property for a conformal coating cell encapsulation technology (Conformal Coating Technology), including issued patents, patent applications, and know-how.
+In June 2020, we acquired an innovative cellular local immune protection technology from Converge Biotech, Inc. Pursuant to an asset purchase agreement, we acquired all intellectual property for a conformal coating cell technology (Conformal Coating Technology), including issued patents, patent applications and know-how.
+This technology acquisition provides a pivotal component required for our total regenerative medicine cell therapy therapeutics solution platform and could accelerate our first-to-market strategy for T1D and significantly expand the number of treatable patients suffering from chronic diseases.

-The Conformal Coating Technology consists of a thin proprietary coating layer that effectively cloaks coated therapeutic cells to protect them from an auto-response attack by one's own immune system post cell transplantation into the body.
+The Conformal Coating Technology consists of a thin proprietary coating layer that effectively surrounds therapeutic cells to protect them from an auto-response attack by one's own immune system post cell transplantation into the body.

-The advantages and potential benefits of this cell encapsulating technology are as follows:
+The advantages and potential benefits of this cell cloaking technology are as follows:

-- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch chambers potentially avoiding the need for life-long immunosuppression medications, that are typically required after cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell Pouch to enable more intimate interactions unlike standard microencapsulation technologies in which the capsules are significantly larger than the cells limiting required tissue interactions; - improves the diffusion of small molecules and biomolecules (i.e., glucose, insulin, and other proteins or hormones), providing a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.
+- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch chambers, potentially avoiding the need for life-long immunosuppression medications that are typically required after cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell Pouch to enable more intimate interactions - improves the diffusion of small molecules and biomolecules (i.e., glucose, insulin, and other proteins or hormones), providing a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.